 The lid and top are fitted with the four countersunk screws supplied and the end result is a small screened instrument case with a really professional finish.
 No more scruffy old die cast boxes, tobacco tins or second-hand enclosures.

 This article has demonstrated how easy it is to work with the FLEXI-BOX.
 The basic project box with the Transmission Line PCB is normally the best starting point for a small RF project.
-There are several other PCB's available for various circuits and the HF Amplifier has now joined them in our range.
-The connectors are selected from BNC, SMA and N type and will fit directly onto the aluminium box with no drilling or taping.
-Could we make it any easier for you?
-Yes, there is a PCB available for every one of our designs and you can simply fit your own components.
 Can we make it any easier that that?
-Yes, there is a ready built version that is manufactured with your selection of connectors.
-The choice is yours.
+Yes, there is a ready built version that is manufactured with your selection of connectors at HF Amplifier.
+The connectors are selected from BNC, SMA, TNC and N type and will fit directly onto the aluminium box with no drilling or taping.

 The performance of this circuit is excellent and the characteristics can be perused in FLEXI-BOX HF Amplifier

-For those that need information on soldering and de-soldering, there is an excellent collection of soldering videos at http://www.solder.net/technical-info/soldering-tips/
+For those that need information on soldering and de-soldering, there is an excellent collection of soldering videos at solder.net

 For those that wish to take the design a step further and have a PCB manufactured, there are many free software packages available for laying out a PCB each with their own advantages and disadvantages.
 A problem that can often occur after spending hours and hours laying out a PCB to perfection is that the software package generates Gerber files that are incompatible to industry standards and you are unable to get the PCB manufactured.
 A small collection of software utilities that can be very helpful for this is CADCENTRIC which can be found at http://www.lh1.org/AUTOTRAX/autotrax.html and is particularly useful for converting the old RS274D gerber files to RS274X and has other functions for AUTOTRAX which is available free from Protel.